danferth/todo/README.md

 - [x] overlay should be able to ~~be set with class and data attribute~~ grab variables from angular
 - [x] overlay should be able to work with angular
 - [x] overlay should be able to be sent a template from click page through data attribute
+- [ ] add click to close button so we can have forms or selectable text, that and people may not know to click anywhere

 ##Product pages
 - [ ] need to have system for dropdown or something for appnotes, or get from query? duh no yet!
 - [ ] another `JSON` file with appnotes  and text?
 I think text should be hard coded but what about the whole bio chem deal ug!
-- [ ] get a quote and get me samples? how to auto place into forms...
+- [ ] get a quote and get me samples? how to auto place into forms...overlay?

 ##Other Tasks
 - [x] well plates indesign catgalog to powerpoint